Grumpasaurus/SpaceStatus/README.md

 - if "welcome_message__:__Chose a space..." get selected, it will just show a text with the value after the prefix
 - if "source_link__:__http://acemonstertoys.org/status.json" get selected, it will go to the source link (json file) and load the speace informations via AJAX

-There are to functions that are necessary, in order to use entries with prefixes:
+There are two functions that are necessary, in order to use entries with prefixes:
 - attache_prefix()
 - determ_prefix()